Mike Sherrard

-Michael Watson Sherrard (born June 21, 1963) is a former professional American football wide receiver in the National Football League for the Dallas Cowboys, San Francisco 49ers, New York Giants, and Denver Broncos.
-He played college football at UCLA.
+Michael Watson Sherrard (born June 21, 1963) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, San Francisco 49ers, New York Giants, and Denver Broncos.
+He played college football for the UCLA Bruins.
+Sherrard was selected in the first round of the 1986 NFL draft.

-Early years
+Early life

 Sherrard attended Chico High School in Chico, California, where he was a multi-sport athlete, lettering in football, basketball, baseball and track.

 He moved on to UCLA as an unrecruited walk-on athlete and was redshirted after breaking his finger in fall practice.
 The next year, he suffered from mononucleosis when he reported for spring practice and registered only 2 receptions during the season, while backing up wide receivers Dokie Williams and Jo-Jo Townsell.

 Sherrard became a starter as a sophomore in 1983, posting 48 receptions (school record) for 709 yards.
 He also was the first player in school history to have 2 games of more than 135 receiving yards; 136 yards against the University of Washington and 140 yards against Arizona State University.
 The next year, he had 43 catches, becoming the first player in school history to have two seasons with more than 40 receptions, while also tallying a career-high 729 receiving yards.

 As a senior, he was having his best season until breaking his clavicle in the first half of the fifth game against Arizona State University.
 He missed five contests and returned for the season finale against USC.
-He also played in the 1986 Rose Bowl 45-28 win against the University of Iowa, where he had 4 receptions and one touchdown.
+He also played in the 1986 Rose Bowl 45–28 win against the University of Iowa, where he had 4 receptions and one touchdown.

 Sherrard left as the school's all-time leading receiver in a season and a career with 124 receptions for 1,937 yards and 9 touchdowns.